yhesper/books/README.md

 > I checked it out after Prof. Theodore Kim introduced in on his Twitter.
 Last year I had some discussions with my professors on the style of computer graphics and computer animatioms, and I guess I was interested in visual effects study even before I heard the name "visual effects study".
 I have been meaning to explore how graphics algorithms impact films and animations in return, and this gave me a nice opportunity to get started.

 ### The Empire of Effects: Industrial Light and Magic and the Rendering of Realism
 > A new book by Prof. Julie Turnock.
 It's gonna come out later this summer, hopefully I'll finish reading Plastic Reaslity by then.
+I am so exicted to read this book, and I hope it could inspire some interesting research questions in computer graphics and HCI.

 ### The Practice of Light
 > Rendering is like Rembrandt.